gadgetmg/dynamic_channels/README.md

 ## Permissions

-The bot needs only the **Manage Channels** permissionr.
+The bot needs only the **Manage Channels** permission.
 On private channels, it must also have the **Connect** permission explicitly granted.

 ## Usage

-Run the bot's script with the `python3` command specifing the bot's API key as an environment variable.
+Run the bot's script with the `python3` command specifying the bot's API key as an environment variable.

 ```bash